Charles Altamont Doyle: Life and career

 In 1876 he was dismissed from his job and given a pension; in 1881 Doyle's family sent him to Blairerno House, a "home for Intemperate Gentlemen".
-After several escapades, in 1885 he was sectioned after managing to "procure drink", and becoming aggressively excited, remaining confused and incoherent for several days afterwards, and was sent to Sunnyside, Montrose Royal Lunatic Asylum.
-While there, his depression grew worse, and he began experiencing epileptic seizures and problems with short-term memory loss due to the effects of long term drinking, although he continued to paint.
-He completed illustrations for the July 1888 edition of the first Sherlock Holmes novel A Study in Scarlet by his son.
-During his period at the asylum he continued to work, producing volumes of drawings and watercolours in sketchbooks with fantasy themes such as elves, faerie folk, and scenes of death and heavenly redemption, with accompanying notes featuring wordplay and visual puns, described as a "sort of bucolic phantasmagoria: mammoth lilypads and leafy branches, giant birds and mammals, sinister blossoms sheltering demons and damsels alike".
-Doyle created these illustrations to both protest his confinement and provide evidence of his sanity, sending the drawings to his family as proof that he had been wrongfully committed, writing "Keep steadily in view that this Book is ascribed wholly to the produce of a MADMAN.
+After several escapades, in 1885 he was sectioned after managing to "procure drink", and becoming aggressively excited, remaining confused and incoherent for several days afterwards.

+He was admitted to Sunnyside, Montrose Royal Lunatic Asylum.
+While there, his depression grew worse, and he began experiencing epileptic seizures and problems with short-term memory loss due to the effects of long-term drinking.
+Nonetheless, he continued to paint.
+He completed illustrations for the July 1888 edition of his son's first Sherlock Holmes novel A Study in Scarlet.
+During his period at the asylum he continued to work, producing volumes of drawings and watercolours in sketchbooks with fantasy themes such as elves, faerie folk, and scenes of death and heavenly redemption.
+His accompanying notes featured wordplay and visual puns, described as a "sort of bucolic phantasmagoria: mammoth lilypads and leafy branches, giant birds and mammals, sinister blossoms sheltering demons and damsels alike".
+Doyle created these illustrations to both protest his confinement and provide evidence of his sanity.
+He sent the drawings to his family as proof that he had been wrongfully committed, writing "Keep steadily in view that this Book is ascribed wholly to the produce of a MADMAN.
 Whereabouts would you say was the deficiency of intellect?
 Or depraved taste?"
 At other times he was more contented, contributing drawings and articles to the asylum's newsletter and sketching the staff.
-On the 23rd of January 1892 he was admitted as a patient to the Royal Edinburgh Hospital, and remained there until the 26th of May 1892.
+On 23 January 1892 he was admitted as a patient to the Royal Edinburgh Hospital, and was treated there until 26 May 1892.

-In May 1892 he was moved to the Crichton Royal Institution, Dumfries where he died from "a fit during the night" on 10 October 1893.
+In May 1892 he was moved to the Crichton Royal Institution, Dumfries.
+He died from "a fit during the night" on 10 October 1893.
 He was buried in the High Cemetery in Dumfries.

 Re-evaluation

-His son, Arthur Conan Doyle, remembered him with affection, describing him in his autobiography as "...full of the tragedy of unfulfilled powers and of underdeveloped gifts.
+His son, Arthur Conan Doyle, remembered his father with affection, describing him in his autobiography as "...full of the tragedy of unfulfilled powers and of underdeveloped gifts.
 He had his weaknesses, as all of us have ours, but he had also some very remarkable and outstanding virtues".
-In the Sherlock Holmes story "His Last Bow", from 1917 Holmes uses the name Altamont as an alias.
+In the Sherlock Holmes story "His Last Bow" (1917), Holmes uses the name Altamont as an alias.
 In 1924 he mounted an exhibition of his father's works at the Brook Galleries in London, where they were praised by George Bernard Shaw.

-The Doyle Diary, containing a facsimile of works from a sketchbook he created from March to July 1889 while at Montrose, was published in 1978, bringing his work to wider attention and appreciation.
+The Doyle Diary, containing a facsimile of works from a sketchbook he created from March to July 1889 while at Montrose, was published in 1978.
+This brought Doyle's work to wider attention and appreciation.